afranchuk/rmt/README.md

 After ensuring you have the above requirements, simply add the `bin` directory to your `PATH` (or, if you prefer, copy `rmt` to a directory on your `PATH`).
 You must also set up ssh login to the remote machines which are mounted.
+Make sure that `rmt` is executable!
+It should be if cloned from git or downloaded in a tarball.

 ## Usage